yaosam521/CINews/_posts/2020-09-09-Turn14-fratmat.md

 layout: article
 tags: fratmat
 title: Turn 14
+headline: Remember, No Amharic - The Case to Reopen Arms Trade with America
+photo: ../../../assets/images/Turn_14_Fratmat_Image_1.JPG
 ---

 # Remember, No Amharic - The Case to Reopen Arms Trade with America